 Our oil is green and healthy, free of the noxious fumes found in boiled linseed oil, and we produce it at a fraction of the cost of linseed.
 In Rwanda, this enables durable and healthy floors that are 70% cheaper than the only alternative, concrete.

-We charge about 4 US dollars per square meter for a floor that we estimate will last 10-15 years.
-A typical home is 20 square meters, costing $80 USD.
+We charge about 3 US dollars per square meter for a floor that we estimate will last 10-15 years.
+A typical home is 25 square meters, costing $80 USD.
 We are exploring ways for our customers to be able to pay just a few dollars each month.
 Financing the floors makes them significantly more affordable.
-We are also working on launching a product for customers to self-install, which will reduce cost even further and make our a clean floor accessible to an even broader part of the population.

 Our varnish is completely safe for people, both for our customers and for our employees who work with the varnish on a day-to-day basis.
 In contrast to double-boiled linseed oil, which is widely used in the U.S. and other developed countries, our own varnish is free of volatile organic compounds (VOCs) and poses no health risks.

 EarthEnable has a hybrid organizational structure.
 EarthEnable, Incorporated is a 501(c)3 nonprofit organization in the United States that 100% owns EarthEnable Rwanda, a for-profit enterprise in Rwanda.
 This structure reflects our deep commitment to our social mission of improving health for the world’s poor as well as our belief in market-based solutions.
 Any profits generated by the for-profit in Rwanda (and any future for-profit subsidiaries in other countries) will be directly donated to the nonprofit umbrella organization to fund start-up costs in new markets and further R&D.